 Sometimes, patients give vague answers such as OK or don’t know.
 In that case, further questioning is needed to document the patient’s mood accurately.

 Once the current mood of the patient is established, questions about the length of that specific mood are needed.
 When mood changes over time or is unstable, a bipolar disorder is more likely for instance.

 The patient’s affect reflects how the patient currently feels.
 The patient might have an expansive mood with a lot of laughter when he or she is in a manic episode.
-A euthymic or normal affect is appropriate to the patient’s current mood.
+A euthymic or normal effect is appropriate to the patient’s current mood.
 Sometimes, the patient’s affect is constricted and limited.
 This is commonly seen in depressed patients.